Online LPN to BSN Programs in Illinois: Review Top Schools

 What additional nursing skills and knowledge will I gain in an LPN to BSN program in Illinois?

-While LPN classes focus largely on what to do in the healthcare setting, BSN classes like the ones at Chamberlain University focus on why things are done a particular way.
-This bigger-picture understanding leads to the ability to take on greater nursing responsibilities, including supervising LPNs.
-Other skills you’ll learn in an LPN to BSN program include those related to leadership, advanced health assessment, management, and public health.
+While LPN classes focus largely on what to do in a healthcare setting, BSN classes like the ones at Chamberlain University focus on why things are done a particular way.
+This bigger-picture understanding leads to the ability to take on greater nursing responsibilities, including a role as a supervising LPN.

 How much do LPN to BSN programs in Illinois cost?

-What are the admission requirements for LPN to BSN programs in Illinois?
+What are the admissions requirements for LPN to BSN programs in Illinois?

 - A complete application